Outpatient Addiction Rehab Services

 Our Arlington, Texas, outpatient rehab provides:

-• Daytime intensive outpatient (IOP): Monday through Friday 8 a.m.–Noon
+• Daytime intensive outpatient (IOP): Monday through Friday from 8 a.m. – Noon

 We also offer virtual daytime and evening intensive outpatient programs.
 Sessions are held online and generally follow the same schedule as the in-person IOPs.